English vs. Spanish Pronunciation: Differences from A to Z

 F, as in foto (photo)

-Just as in English, Spanish F is produced by approximating your lower lip to your upper teeth.
+Just as in English, Spanish F involves contact between your lower lip to your upper teeth.
 No exceptions, no surprises!

 Common Spanish words containing letter F include fósforo (match), freno (brake) and foto (photo).